The first trimester is from 0 to 12 weeks. This is the beginning of your pregnancy and is a very important time for its development.

-You may experience a range of symptoms in your first trimester:
+You may experience some symptoms in your first trimester:

 - mood swings and tiredness due to hormonal changes

-- 'morning sickness' (nausea and vomiting) which can occur any time of day and usually settles by 20 weeks
+- morning sickness (nausea and vomiting) - this can happen at any time of day and usually settles by 20 weeks

 - clear or white vaginal discharge